East St. Louis, Illinois: Media

 One television station is licensed to, but does not operate from, the city: Ion Television affiliate WRBU (Channel 46), which serves the entire St. Louis market.
 In the past, it served as St. Louis's UPN and MyNetworkTV affiliate.
 On FM, sports station WXOS (101.1) and non-commercial Contemporary Christian music station WCBW (89.7) are licensed to East St. Louis.

 The Metro-East Journal, originally the East St. Louis Journal, was published in the city from 1888 to 1979.
-The East St. Louis Monitor was established in 1963.
-It provides community news and event updates.
+The East St. Louis Monitor was a newspaper published from 1963 to 2024.